Gethe/wow-ui-source/Patchnotes.markdown

   * Talent Specializations

     * Elemental

+      * Call of Flame now also causes Fire Nova to add 3/6 seconds to the duration of Flame Shock auras on targets that Fire Nova damages.

       * Lava Flows now grants a 30/60/90% haste buff when a Flame Shock effect is dispelled, up from 10/20/30%.